gamorosino/bl_app_dbb_DisSeg/README.md

 # bl_app_dbb_DisSeg

-This application implement a 3D U-Net for brain tissue segmentation.
+This application implements a 3D U-Net for brain tissue segmentation.
+This implementation of 3D U-Net is used as the baseline method in the Distorted Brain Benchmark (DBB) for automatic tissue segmentation in paediatric patients.

 ### Author